Putting the 3Rs into practice in your school!

 While learning about the 3Rs is important, it is essential that pupils have opportunities to put their learning into practice by actively reducing, reusing and recycling on a daily basis at school.
 The resources below will help schools embed the 3Rs into all aspects of school life.

 Devon schools spend approximately £300,000 a year on managing their waste.
 Setting up efficient whole-school 3Rs systems has the potential to support pupils’ learning while saving the school money.

 Recycling collection services are offered to schools by most local authorities.
 Some charge for this service, but this is usually lower than the cost of collecting the recycling as ‘rubbish’.
 Many waste collection companies also offer recycling services, so if your school does not yet have a recycling collection then ask your local council and/or current waste collection provider to find out what they offer.

 Don’t forget you can ask our Waste Educators for help!
+Find your local one on our Contact us page or email the team for more details.
 They can come into school and help show pupils why Reducing, Reusing and Recycling are so important, as well as helping you to set up recycling schemes at school.